benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Local scope normalization rules

-- Local normalization rules COULD be applied on a specific APIs endpoint.
+- COULD be applied on a specific APIs endpoint.
-  - Local normalization rules COULD be applied by using Nest metadata decorators on APIs endpoints.
+  - COULD be applied by using Nest metadata decorators on APIs endpoints.
-- Local normalization rules MUST NOT change responses format.
+- MUST NOT change responses format.
+- MUST provide a way to do not apply normalization process on specific APIs endpoints.

 ## Normalization process